Razing of Friesoythe: Destruction of Friesoythe

 Vokes was furious when he heard of Wigle's death.
 He wrote in his autobiography that "a first-rate officer of mine, for whom I had a special regard and affection, and in whom I had a particular professional interest because of his talent for command, was killed.
 Not merely killed, it was reported to me, but sniped in the back".
 Vokes wrote, "I summoned my GSO1...
 'Mac,' I roared at him, 'I'm going to raze that goddam town.
 Tell 'em we're going to level the fucking place.
 Get the people the hell out of their houses first.'"
 Vokes's GSO1 (head of the operations staff), Lieutenant-Colonel Mackenzie Robinson, obeyed but convinced him to not put this order in writing or issue a proclamation to the local civilians.
 Hastings writes that the earlier incident at Sögel contributed to Vokes's fury.

 The Argylls had spontaneously begun to burn Friesoythe in reprisal for the death of their commander.
 After Vokes had issued his order, the town was systematically set on fire with flamethrowers mounted on Wasp Carriers.
 In the side streets, soldiers threw petrol containers into buildings and ignited them with phosphorus grenades.
 The attack continued for over eight hours and Friesoythe was almost totally destroyed.
-As the commanding officer of the 1st Battalion, The Algonquin Regiment later wrote, "the raging Highlanders cleared the remainder of that town as no town has been cleared for centuries, we venture to say".
+As the commanding officer of the 1st Battalion, The Algonquin Regiment, later wrote, "the raging Highlanders cleared the remainder of that town as no town has been cleared for centuries, we venture to say".
 The war diary of the 4th Canadian Armoured Brigade records, "when darkness fell Friesoythe was a reasonable facsimile of Dante's Inferno".

 The Canadian official history states that Friesoythe "was set on fire in a mistaken reprisal".
 The rubble was used to reinforce the local roads for the division's tanks and heavy transport, which had been unable to move up due to the main roads near the town being badly cratered, and the smaller roads being inadequate to stand their weight.

 Civilian casualties and damage

 During the fighting around Friesoythe and its aftermath, ten civilians from the town and another ten from the surrounding villages were killed.
-There were reports of civilians lying dead in the streets.
+It was reported that civilians were forcibly dragged out of their homes before their houses were destroyed.
+Additionally, there were accounts of civilians lying dead in the streets.
 According to one German assessment, 85–90 per cent of the town was destroyed during the reprisal.
 The Brockhaus Enzyklopädie estimates the destruction to have been as high as 90 per cent.
 The town's website records that of 381 houses in the town proper, 231 were destroyed and another 30 badly damaged.
 A few days later, a Canadian nurse wrote home that the convent on the edge of town was the only building left standing.
 In the suburb of Altenoythe, 120 houses and 110 other buildings were destroyed.
 In 2010, the author Mark Zuehlke suggested that, "Not all of Friesoythe was burnt, but its centre was destroyed".